-7.5.8 Locating the ssh Executable
+7.5.8.
+Locating the ssh Executable

-To copy files securely, scp invokes ssh internally.
-Therefore, scp needs to know where the ssh executable resides on disk.
-Normally, the path to ssh is made known to scp at compile time (by the compile-time flag -prefix), but you can specify the path manually if you like.
-[Section 4.1.5.2] For instance, you can test a new version of ssh with an old version of scp.
+To copy files securely, scp invokes ssb internally.
+Therefore, scp needs to know where the ssb executable resides on disk.
+Normally, the path to ssb is made known to scp at compile time (by the compile-time flag --prefix), but you can specify the path manually if you like.
+[4.1.5.2] For instance, you can test a new version of ssb with an old version of scp.
 The command-line option -S specifies the path: